The ROI Lie: Why Smart Leaders Bet on Six Capitals

 Daniel Buritica

-If they had used something like the , they would’ve seen those imbalances.
-Tools like the or the could’ve surfaced those hidden risks—long before the IPO collapse.
+If they had used something like the Serious Capital Builder, they would’ve seen those imbalances.
+Tools like the Total Impact Drill or the Capital Converter could’ve surfaced those hidden risks—long before the IPO collapse.

 Daniel Buritica